[GUIDE] The Ultimate Gragas Tank Guide

 R > W > E > Q

-The damage increase from drunken rage is equvalent to an early damage item (pick, BF, super BF) and grows as you level it up.
+The damage increase from drunken rage can be viewed as a free damage item (for free!) and grows as you level it up.
 Combine this with the initiation speed and damage from body slam and you are allowed to fight on your terms with a very high early damage output.
-The attack speed debuff from barrel roll is significant, but I don't feel it pays for itself (from the high mana cost) until its latest levels.
+The attack speed debuff from barrel roll is significant, but I don't feel it pays for itself (from the high mana cost) in every scenario.
+If your early-game opponent is heavily reliant on basic attacks for damage, take a skill in this at level 3 or 4.
+If you don't face one, feel free to ignore barrel roll until late.
 It has good damage, but it doesn't synergize with anything else in the way that rage + slam does.

-Now are you just so close to killing them?
-Drop an ignite on their backside as they try to run, and get some easy money.
 Even if they go out of their way to engage you, many folk underestimate Gragas, so you may come out on top even with bad positioning.
 Why?
 Because raged-up Gragas is very tough early game.
 If you are going to lose, use your body slam to jet to safety.
 Make sure there aren't any enemies between you and your intended destination, or else you will stop short.
-If you enjoy watching people rage (or if you just want a kill) then drop your Heal on just before death.
-This lets you chunk their HP down to almost zero, and by the time you heal it is too late to escape.
 Are they running away?
-Chase them down with your boots and slam + 2 auto-attack their sorry selves and throw down an Ignite as needed.
-These spells really play to Gragas' early strength, and if you can get some bonus money from a few kills early on, you will better be able to transition into tank mode.
+Chase them down with slam + 2 auto-attacks to their sorry selves and throw down an Ignite as needed.
+If you can get some bonus money from a few kills early on, you will better be able to transition into tank mode.

 Once you reach level six, it's time to bust out the ultimate combo.
-While the Explosive Cask (R) takes some practice and luck in aiming, your goal in the early game is to cask an enemy towards you, follow that up with a body slam now that they are in range, and hit them a few times for a kill.
+While the Explosive Cask (R) takes some practice (and luck) in aiming, your goal in the early game is to cask an enemy towards you, follow that up with a body slam now that they are in range, and hit them a few times for a kill.
 This won't work on every champ out there, but you can get most with it, especially if you manage to hit them into your tower.
-Want to tower dive an enemy?
+Want to tower dive an enemy who has low HP?
 You don't have to.
 Just cask the low-HP champ out towards you for high damage.
 Throw down a body slam and you just got a kill, and all it cost you was two (or so) tower hits.

 Your ultimate is also a great escape tool for you or a partner if the enemy jungler comes a-gankin'.
 Remember to lead your target since the cask doesn't arrive instantly at the desired location.
 The closer the enemy is to the explosion the farther they will fly, so a pantheon or warwick should be easy to blast the full distance away after they stun you or your friend.